flyingmachine/brave-clojure-web/content/basic-emacs.md

 Go through that same process a couple times until Emacs starts at a size that you like.
 Or just comment those lines out again and be done with it.
-If you're done editing `user.el`, you can close its buffer with `C-x k`.
+If you're done editing `ui.el`, you can close its buffer with `C-x k`.
 Either way, you're done saving your first file in Emacs!
 If something crazy happens, just use git to revert your changes.